-5. For all the basic strength and stability of a massive economy ranked as the second industrial power in the world, there are signs that the USSR is entering a prolonged period of reduced economic growth.
-From 1951-1970, high labour and capital inputs into the Soviet economy produced an average annual increase in real GNP of plus 5.3%.
-Since the beginning of the 1970s, however, growth rates have been declining noticeably (1971-1975: annual average 3.8%).

-6. As a result of demographic developments in the Soviet Union, the availability and quality of manpower are likely to become increasingly serious problems, especially in the industrial and services sectors.
+- 5. Although currently ranked as the second industrial power in the world, the USSR appears to be entering a prolonged period of reduced economic growth.
+From 1951-1970, high labour and capital inputs into the Soviet economy produced an average annual increase in real GNP of over 5.3%.
+Since the beginning of the 1970s, however, growth rates have been declining noticeably (1971-1975: annual average 3.8%). - 6.
+As a result of demographic developments in the Soviet Union, the availability and quality of manpower are likely to become increasingly serious problems, especially in the industrial and services sectors.
 The birth rate has been falling since the mid-1960s, and by the year 2000 the overall growth of the Soviet population is expected to drop to about one-third of the annual rate in the 1950s.
 In turn, annual increments in the labour force will decline sharply in the 1980s, recovering only late in the 1990s.
 In addition, regional differentials in birth rates will result in a decreasing proportion of ethnic Russians vis-à-vis Central Asian and Transcaucasian peoples entering the labour force.
 These ethnic rural minorities are likely neither to move voluntarily to northern industrial centres nor to adapt quickly to sophisticated industrial activities.